 All students are required to complete a physical education graduation requirement.
-The program, designed to acquaint students with a wide variety of lifetime activities, also attempts to improve skill levels in these activities.
-There is a focus on effecting meaningful changes in students’ short- and long-term attitudes toward the place of exercise and physical activity in their lives.
+The program, designed to acquaint students with a wide variety of lifetime wellness activities, also attempts to encourage life-balance and stress management through participation in these activities.
+There is a focus on effecting meaningful changes in students’ short- and long-term attitudes toward the place of health, wellness, and physical activity in their lives.

 By completing five-week activity units offered each term or by attending outdoor education courses (variable credit and times), students can easily meet the two-unit requirement by the completion of their sophomore year.

-Physical education credit may also be granted for participation in varsity sports, club sports, and other selected pre-approved activities.
-Varsity athletes may earn up to two units through that option, while participants in club sports and other approved activities may earn up to one.
+Physical education credit may also be granted for participation in varsity sports, club sports, dance clubs, and other selected pre-approved activities.
+Varsity athletes may earn up to two units through that option, while participants in club sports and other approved activities may earn up to one unit per activity.
 Further regulations and specifications regarding the physical education requirements are cited on Colgate’s physical education website.

 First-year and sophomore transfer students must complete two units.
 Junior transfer students must complete one unit.